GUSTAV KLIMT ART PROJECTS

 I photocopied some of the illustrations from the book to serve as inspiration, but challenged the kids to come up with their own Klimt woman.
 We talked about how Klimt drew stylistically; small heads atop long, graceful (and often distorted) necks.
 I was in heaven.
 It was fun watching the children draw in such proportions; small heads with large bodies, but they did it.

-After our first session, most of the children were able to draw figure with pencil (small head, dress flowing off the page, hair sweeping off to the side) color deeply with oil pastels and decorate with collage materials (buttons, fabrics, etc.)
+After our first session of our Gustav Klimt art projects, most of the children were able to draw figure with pencil (small head, dress flowing off the page, hair sweeping off to the side) color deeply with oil pastels and decorate with collage materials (buttons, fabrics, etc.)

-For the second session, we continued to decorate the dress with geometric designs, focusing on layering our patterns.
+For the second session of our Gustav Klimt art projects, we continued to decorate the dress with geometric designs, focusing on layering our patterns.
 We added faces with colored pencils, although some children left their faces blank.
 Hmmm.

 Using watercolor paper, we smeared two chalk pastels (use rich, earth tone colors) over the entire surface.
 The children were careful not to chose colors opposite of the color wheel less they get “mud”.
 Then, using glue bottles mixed with white glue and metallic paint, we created designs in swirly curlicues, geometric patterns, etc. After the paint dried and set slightly, the students cut out their “women” and glued it onto the watercolor paper.
 Many students didn’t finish their faces but we all were happy with the results and the process.